 Homemade pumpkin pie can be enjoyed any time of the year, not just during the holidays.
 One slice has 249 percent of a senior’s daily vitamin A needs.
 Vitamin A can speed up the healing of wounds and prevent macular degeneration.
 Pumpkin pie is also a good source of calcium and iron, which can keep the bones strong.

 Managing all the aspects of a senior’s health, including diet, can be challenging for a family caregiver.
-If you’re the primary family caregiver for an elderly loved one and need additional assistance providing high-quality senior care, Home Care Assistance can help.
+If you’re the primary family caregiver for an elderly loved one and need additional assistance providing high-quality senior care, Home Care can help.
 We are a leading home care agency committed to changing the way seniors age.

 2. Dark Chocolate–Covered Strawberries